On maximal subgroups of ample groups: Maximal subgroups of ample groups

-Assuming the group $\cG$ acts minimally on $X$, every orbit of $\cG$ is dense in $X$ (due to Lemma \ref{minimality}).
+Assuming the group $\cG$ acts minimally on $X$, every orbit of $\cG$ is dense in $X$.
 Since $U$ is a clopen set, it follows that the intersection of any orbit of $\cG$ with $U$ is dense in $U$.
 By the above this means that every orbit of the induced action of the group $H$ on $U$ is dense in $U$.
-Hence the latter action is minimal (again due to Lemma \ref{minimality}). \end{proof}
+Hence the latter action is minimal. \end{proof}